kingluddite/web-dev-notes/frontend/react/wesbos/230n-react-4-beginners/06-create-app-layout.md

 import React from 'react';
 import { render } from 'react-dom';
 import './css/style.css';
-import App from './components/App';
+import App from './components/App'; // add this line

 import TeamPicker from './components/TeamPicker';

+// modify this line
 render(<App/>, document.querySelector('#main'));
 ```

 ## Why do we get an error?
 * We get errors like `Header is not defined` because we did not define those components yet
-* **time saving tip** If you have an error in your component, click the error and it will open that component in your default text editor
+* **time saving tip** If you have an error in your component, click the error and it will open that component in your default text editor (create react app only)

 ![errors](https://i.imgur.com/nLblST3.png)

+## TeamPicker warning
+* We get a warning about `TeamPicker.js`
+* If you don't use a file that is imported you will get this warning

 ## Create `/src/components/Header.js`
 * Save `App.js` as `Header.js` and modify the code to look like:

+`Header.js`

 ```
 import React from 'react';